 Canonically, Ratchet & Clank: Rift Apart will serve as a continuation of 2013's Ratchet & Clank: Into the Nexus.
 However, Insomniac Games has stated previously that the game will mostly act as a standalone adventure that any fan or player can jump into without having to know too much about the franchise.

 Ratchet and Clank: Rift Apart seems to feature the duo once again, getting into trouble.
 In the brief trailer shown off, we're told that various dimensions have begun collapsing on one another in the form of rifts, which transport the two to different locations.
 At the end of the trailer, the two are split up, with Clank meeting up with a female Lombax in another dimension.
-Insomniac Games confirmed the female Lombax would be playable, although not too much else is known about her.
+Insomniac Games confirmed the female Lombax would be playable, and we know her name is Rivet thanks to the latest State of Play on the game, but not too much else is known about her.

 What's gameplay like in Ratchet and Clank: Rift Apart?